What are suppression lists and when to use them?

 • create new suppression lists

-You edit and delete existing suppression lists from the Suppression lists page.
+You can edit and delete existing suppression lists from the Suppression lists page.

-2. Hover the mouse pointer over the Actions icon (⋮) to open the Actions list.
+2. Hover the mouse over the action menu to open the actions list.
 Then, select Edit or Delete.

 After you’ve clicked Edit, you’ll get to the Edit suppression list page.
 From there you can change the suppression list name and delete or add suppression rules.